InformationEcology/InformationEcology.github.io/_pages/openpositions.md

 classes: wide
 ---

-For students and researchers who are interested in our projects, please feel free to contact us [InfoEcol(at)usys.ethz.ch]
+For students and researchers who are interested in our projects, please feel free to contact us.

 ## Open positions
 ### Master thesis projects at University of Neuchâtel (UniNe) 2025-2026